Im-Rises/video-stream-ascii/README.md

 - node.js.yml : Runs the tests for the Node.js project.
 - eslint.yml : Runs the ESLint linter on the project.
 - codeql.yml : Runs the CodeQL linter on the project.
+- npm-publish.yml : Publishes the package to the npm registry.

 ## Documentations